 Dieback (Diplodia rosarum)

-This severe rose disease manifests itself after pruning.
+In rose cultivation, this severe disease manifests itself after pruning.
 Pruned shoots begin to dry out and turn black from the top down.
 The stems deteriorate and turn black.
 There is a brown line and black patches at the intersection of healthy and dry branches.
 The infected plant parts should be dehisced and burned, and the cut ends should be painted with Chaubattia paste (4 parts Copper Carbonate + 4 parts Red lead + 5 parts linseed oil) or Bordeaux paste.
 Moreover, the best fertilizer dosage should be used and appropriate drainage should be made possible.

 Black Spot (Diplocarpon rosae)